The Moterra Neo 5. Is this Cannondale electric bike a track schredder or corner cutter?

 So, what compromises do Cannondale make to get their budget model to market?
 There are now seven models (and sub-categories within the models themselves) in the Moterra Neo range in the US.
 The flagship banner is held by the two NEO LT spec bikes.
 These are then followed by the two mainstream models of the Neo 1.

-Their Monterra Neo 5 keeps the geometry of the other full suspension eMTBs in the Monterra line up.
+Their Monterra Neo 5 retains the geometry of the other full suspension eMTBs in the Monterra line up.
 This model is designed as a stable all rounder that will do everything well.

 The Moterra Neo 5 is a full suspension mountain bike that has been pared back to reduce cost.
 Where both the Moterra Neo 3, and the Moterra Neo 1, are great uphill climbers with stable performance on fast, rough downhill tracks.
 Neo 5 MTB’s, however, are not as accomplished.